Women are equal partners in development | News Ghana

-Reverend Mrs. Patricia Akpene Tegbe-Agbo, the Public Relations Manager of the Global Evangelical Church (GEC), says Ghanaian women in Christian women in are endowed with rich resources that could be harnessed for national peace and development.
+Reverend Mrs Patricia Akpene Tegbe-Agbo, the Public Relations Manager of the Global Evangelical Church (GEC), says Ghanaian women are endowed with rich resources that could be harnessed for national peace and development.

 She, therefore, called upon women who looked down on themselves and would always describe themselves as, “as for me I am only a woman and can’t do anything” to get up, shake off the dust, gird up their loins and take up their rightful place in the quest to move forward.

-Rev. Mrs. Tegbe-Agbo was preaching the sermon to climax this year’s Women’s Week celebrations of the GEC Women’s Ministry and Mothers’ Day activities at the Mount Zion Chapel, Dome-Atomic of the Church in Accra.
+Rev. Mrs Tegbe-Agbo was preaching the sermon to climax this year’s Women’s Week celebrations of the GEC Women’s Ministry activities at the Mount Zion Chapel, Dome-Atomic of the Church in Accra.

 God has deposited his creative abilities in us as women.
 We are also created in the very image and likeness of God and have his power working in us and through us.
 Let us rise up and let our presence be felt in every area of life in Jesus’ name,” she said.